yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

     For their gaming databases, they should configure auto-failover groups for the Azure SQL Database Managed Instances.
 By using auto-failover groups with an automatic failover policy, any outage that impacts one or several of the databases in the group results in automatic failover.
 In addition, auto-failover groups provide read-write and read-only listener end-points that remain unchanged during fail-overs.
 Whether you use manual or automatic failover activation, failover switches all secondary databases in the group to primary.
 After the database failover is completed, the DNS record is automatically updated to redirect the endpoints to the new region.

-    > **NOTE**: Auto-failover groups for Managed Instance is currently in public preview.
+    > **Note**: Auto-failover groups for Managed Instance is currently in public preview.
 For customers who object to using a *preview* feature, a manual failover process would need to be implemented.
 This could involve setting up transactional replication to another SQL MI in a different region.
 VNet peering would need to be established between the virtual networks.

     For their data warehouse, they should use the geo-restore recovery pattern to achieve the lowest possible RTO and RPO.
 They would use geo-restore to recover the catalog and tenant databases from automatically maintained geo-redundant backups into an alternate recovery region.
 After the outage is resolved, they would use geo-replication to repatriate changed databases to their original region.